L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Auxiliary results and proofs

 The strategy to obtain the upper bound in Condition \ref{recurrence condition} for the generator in Equation \eqref{pointwise generator} is the following.
 Recall that for $(X_t)_{t\geq 0}$ solving \eqref{langevin diffusion} under the assumptions in Section \ref{assumptions} for $h\in C_c^\infty((0,\infty))$ the generator writes

 We will choose a smooth norm-like function and obtain the same equation in that case.
-The goal will be to choose the norm-like function s.t. the integral term either contributes an asymptotically vanishing part to the behaviour of $\mathcal{A}f$ as $x\to\infty$ or is even uniformly bounded.
+Note that this is well defined despite the fact that a norm-like function is not in $C_c^\infty((0,\infty))$ due to the aforementioned truncation procedure that we surpress in the notation.
+The goal will be to choose the norm-like function s.t. the integral term is bounded uniformly in $x$.
 This will be dealt with by the term $d\mathds{1}_C$ for a compact set $C$.
-It will then be the role of the drift term to achieve the term $-cg(x)$ as $x\to\infty$.
+It will then be the role of the drift term to achieve the bound $-cg(x)$ as $x\to\infty$.
 Note that our state space $(0,\infty)$ only needs asymptotic considerations towards $\infty$ and the behaviour of $\mathcal{A}f$ on compact sets of the form $[0,c]$ can be dealt with by $d\mathds{1}_C$ in Condition \ref{recurrence condition}.

-We will already formulate the proof for a particular choice of norm-like function s.t. $g=h$.
-The reasons will become clear in Section \ref{ergodicity} below.
-Before proving that the condition holds for $(X_t)_{t\geq 0}$ in different scenarios we will show that all compact sets are petite.
+We will already formulate the proof for a particular choice of norm-like function that ensures $g=h$.
+The reason will become clear in Section \ref{ergodicity} below.
+But first, we show that all compact sets are petite.

 \begin{lemma}[Compact sets are petite] Let the assumptions in Section \ref{assumptions} hold.
-Then all compact sets are petite for $X=(X_t)_{t\geq 0}$ solving \eqref{langevin diffusion}. \end{lemma} \begin{proof} This can be proven with a slight adaptation of the derivation in \cite[Lemma 4.2]{oechsler_levy_2024}.
+Then all compact sets are petite for $X=(X_t)_{t\geq 0}$ solving \eqref{langevin diffusion}. \end{lemma} \begin{proof} This can be proven with a slight adaptation of the derivation in \cite[Lemma 4.2]{oechsler-levy-2024}.
 The strategy is to construct the measure $\varphi$ from all deterministic trajectories starting from a compact set $C$.
 W.l.o.g. we assume that $C=[k_1,k_2]$.
 Let $u_x$ be the solution to the autonomous differential equation

 Here, $^\prime$ denotes the differentiation w.r.t. the variable $t$ and the initial value is written in the subscript for clearer computations.
 Restricting on the event of no jumps up to time $t$, i.e. on $\{N_t=0\}$, allows for the bound